gammapy/gammapy-meetings/coding-sprints/2020-11-Co-Working-Week/discussions/docs-setup.md

 See [slides](../slides/documentation.pdf) by José Enrique.

 ## Notes

-- Simplify notebook, tutorials and scripts download: remove index files and use a single tar file
 - Find a place where to store static images..?
 - Versioned releases: keep (binder links, html docs) and remove ((datasets, tutorials)
 - Remove gammapy download notebooks and gammapy download scripts